-Patients with medial, lateral, or patellofemoral knee osteoarthritis can be considered for partial knee replacement.
+Patients with medial, or lateral, knee osteoarthritis can be considered for partial knee replacement.
 "Medial" refers to the inside compartment of the joint, which is the compartment nearest the opposite knee, while "lateral" refers to the outside compartment farthest from the opposite knee.
-Medial knee osteoarthritis is commonly caused by damage to knee cartilages, known as the menisci.
+Medial knee joint degeneration is the most common deformity of arthritis.

 Your doctor will ask you to identify the area of pain in your knee, then check your range of motion and the knee's stability.
-An X-ray of the knee will determine your eligibility for partial knee replacement but your surgeon may not know for certain if you are a good candidate until the surgery has begun.
-To be a candidate, you must have an intact anterior cruciate ligament, a sufficient range of knee motion, limited inflammation, minimal pain at rest, damage to only one compartment, and no calcification of cartilage or knee dislocation.
+An X-ray of the knee will determine your eligibility for partial knee replacement.
+However, your surgeon may not know for certain if you are a good candidate until the surgery has begun.

 In the past, a partial knee replacement was considered only in patients older than 60 years who were sedentary but younger, more active patients are increasingly being considered.

 You can start moving the knee the day after surgery.
 Your knee function should return rapidly and with less pain than with total knee replacement.
 You will work with a physical therapist to mobilize the knee while in the hospital and for two to four weeks after discharge.
 You are usually discharged no later than one or two days after surgery.